outin1337/VR-based-Robot-Teleoperation/README.md

 # IFE VR Robot
 ## Project
-Control an UR robot with Virtual Reality for IFE.
+Control an UR robot with Virtual Reality for IFE.<br>
 You can use virtual reality to control a robot arm and rotate a camera as your head moves.
 +++++++++
 ## Hardware